 Whole Spices Beat Out Ground—Every Time

 "Nobody seems to understand shelf life," Erd says.
 Whole and ground spices are effectively separate products, each with their own shelf life.
 When left whole, spices' cell walls remain intact, but as soon as the spice is ground, those walls rupture and the spice's volatile essential oils—responsible for the very flavor and aroma of the spice—begin to dissipate at a rapid rate.
 "Now the clock starts ticking," Erd goes on.

 His advice?
 When possible, buy whole spices and grind them just before cooking, as a coffee connoisseur does with beans.
 Stored whole, spices will keep for at least a year at full potency, if not several.
-A spare coffee grinder, like this affordable model, makes quick work of most whole spices.
+A spare coffee grinder or burr grinder makes quick work of most whole spices.